View Full Version : 1957

 04-29-2010, 09:51 PM

 Doing the math, if production was 3989 as the final number does one simply subtract 444 for production number for 1957 to arrive that first 1957 first car was 3989. -444 equals 3545.?
-I would like to know what was the first 1957 model as I hope to secure a further Mark II and I would like a 1956.
+I would like to know what was the first 1957 model.
 If anyone could help Thank You.
 Gary

 linc64